Alecia McKenzie: Life

-She studied at Alpha Academy in Kingston, Troy University in Alabama, and Columbia University in New York, focusing on languages, art and journalism.
+McKenzie studied at Alpha Academy in Kingston, Troy University in Alabama, and Columbia University in New York, focusing on languages, art and journalism.
 At Troy University, she was the first Jamaican editor of the student newspaper, The Tropolitan, and graduated summa cum laude.

 She has worked for various international news organizations and has taught Communications at the Vrije Universiteit Brussel.
 Besides Jamaica, she has lived in the United States, Belgium, England and Singapore and now mainly shares her time between France, where she is based with her family, and the Caribbean.

 Writing career

-Her first collection of short stories, Satellite City, won the regional Commonwealth Writers Prize for Best First Book (Canada and the Caribbean).
+McKenzie's first collection of short stories, Satellite City, won the regional Commonwealth Writers Prize for Best First Book (Canada and the Caribbean).
 Her second book, When the Rain Stopped in Natland, is a novella for young readers, and has been included on the literacy program in several schools.

-That was followed by a novella for teenagers, Doctor’s Orders, which is a part-adventure, part-detective story, with mostly teenage characters, set in the Caribbean; and a second collection of stories, Stories From Yard, first published in its Italian translation.
+That was followed by a novella for teenagers, Doctor’s Orders, which is a part-adventure, part-detective story, with mostly teenage characters, set in the Caribbean; and a second collection of stories, Stories from Yard, first published in its Italian translation, and by Peepal Tree Press in 2005.
 Her fifth book, Sweetheart, a novel, was on 21 May 2012 announced as the Caribbean regional winner of the Commonwealth Book Prize 2012.
-The French translation of Sweetheart (Trésor) won the Prix Carbet des lycéens in 2017.
+The French translation of Sweetheart (Trésor) won the Prix Carbet des lycéens in 2017 - translated by S. Schler.

-In 2020, her novel A Million Aunties was published in the Caribbean and North America.
+In 2020, her novel A Million Aunties was published in the Caribbean and North America, and it went on to be longlisted for the 2022 International Dublin Literary Award.
+Hardback and paperback editions were published in the United Kingdom in 2022 and 2023 respectively.
+In 2025, Stories from Yard was reissued with a new cover to celebrate its 20th anniversary on 9 September 2025.